JavaTheNutt/spendlyte_client01/README.md

 This application is a Progressive Web Application that is designed to work offline.
 It adheres to Googles Material Design specification.

+## Authentication
+Authentication in this application is handled by Firebase.
+In the client, authentication operations are outsourced to Firebase, and authentication events are triggered which this application can hook into.
+When the application needs to make a request to the back-end, it requests a token from Firebase.
+This token is then added to the headers of each request.
+This token is decrypted on the server to verify the identity of the user who made the request.

 ## Building

 ### Environment Setup